Blade of the Immortal (film): Plot

 Manji is a samurai on the run after following his superior's order to kill a corrupt lord and his followers.
 Manji chose to care for his now insane sister Machi.
 While on the run, Machi is found being held hostage by a large group of rōnin out for a bounty on Manji's head.
 When Manji does comply with the rōnins' demands, they proceed to kill Machi.
 In retaliation Manji kills every member of the group, but is mortally wounded.
 As there was nothing left to live for, he accepts his death, but Yaobikuni implants "sacred bloodworms" into his body, which heal him.

 52 years later: Manji is now an ageless immortal, who is approached by a young girl named Rin Asano who requests his aid as a bodyguard to help avenge the death of her father, Kurose, at the hands of Kagehisa Anotsu and the Ittō-ryū, a society of samurai assassins whom he leads.
-While Manji reluctantly agrees when a Ittō-ryū member Sabato Kuroi who had the severed head of Rin's mother mounted on his left shoulder.
+While Manji reluctantly agrees when an Ittō-ryū member Sabato Kuroi who had the severed head of Rin's mother mounted on his left shoulder.
 Word of Sabato's death reaches Kagehisa after setting up the Ittō-ryū's contract with Kagimura Habaki for a place in the shogunate, sending Taito Magatsu to deal with Rin and her bodyguard.

 Magatsu is defeated, but is spared as he reveals Manji's immortality to the other Ittō-ryū members.
 Manji later encounters the Ittō-ryū member Eiku Shizuma, but is defeated.
 Manji and Rin later arrive in Fukagawa where they encounter Kagehisa's loyal follower Makie Otono-Tachibana.
 While Makie had the upper hand, she cannot not bring herself to kill Manji.
 She reveals that she has been wondering if she is fighting for the right cause and that she has thought of leaving the group.
 Rin intervenes, telling her that she seeks vengeance because of the death of his parents whom she loved and Makie leaves them quietly.